artsandmetaphysics/goodlifeodyssey/documents/the-pentateuch.md

 I believe that there is some historical memory left in the Pentateuch, perhaps even as far back as the patriarchs.
 But I believe many of the details were exaggerated or modified over time.

 What follows is my outline of the Pentateuch.
+I keep the main outline to two levels.
+Note that occasionally, when a chapter ending is only a verse or two off of a logical section divide, I round the outline.
+E.g., the "Song of Moses" logical section begins with the last verse of Deuteronomy 31, but I list the logical section as starting with Deuteronomy 32.

 ## Genesis